Natalia Brasova: Revolution

 Concerned for her entire family's safety, Natalia made plans for the children to be taken abroad.
-With the help of the Danish embassy, which was next-door to Princess Puyatina's apartment, George was smuggled out of the country to Denmark by his nanny, Miss Neame.
+With the help of the Danish embassy, which was next-door to Princess Puyatina's apartment, George was smuggled out of the country to Denmark by his governess, Miss Margaret Neame.
 The Danes extended diplomatic protection to the villa in Gatchina by pretending to rent it and flying the Danish flag over the house.
 Natalia wanted to join Michael in Perm, and after repeated pleading received a travel permit to join him.
 They spent about a week together, until an army of disgruntled Czechs advanced on Perm.
 The Bolsheviks had attempted to ship prisoners-of-war from Austria-Hungary out of Russia, ethnic Czech troops amongst them.
 The Czechs, however, were not going home to fight once more for the Austrian empire, but to fight for a separate independent homeland.
 The Germans demanded that the Bolsheviks disarm the Czechs, with the result that the Czech forces joined with the White Army, fighting against the Bolsheviks.
 With the approach of the Czechs, Michael and Natalia feared that she would become trapped in Perm, possibly in a dangerous situation, and so on 18 May she left for Moscow.

 In Moscow, Natalia continued to badger Bolshevik Commissars, including Lenin, Trotsky and Sverdlov, for Michael's release, but to no avail.
 In June 1918, her husband and Johnson were shot by their captors on the outskirts of Perm.
 To cover their tracks, the Perm authorities distributed a concocted story that Michael was abducted by unidentified men and had disappeared.
 Natalia went to Uritsky in a quest for an explanation, but Uritsky ordered her arrest and incarceration.
 The Soviet disinformation about Michael's disappearance led to unfounded rumours that he had escaped and was leading a successful counter-revolution.
 Natalia heard the rumours in prison, and chose to believe them.
 Ten weeks after her imprisonment, in early September, Natalia pretended that she had developed tuberculosis, and was moved to a nursing home.
 Once there, she escaped and took refuge in the apartment above her brother-in-law's with family friend Princess Vyazemskaya.
 Uritsky had been murdered in late August, and the Bolsheviks were terrorising Petrograd in what was later called the Red Terror.
 Natalia's daughter, "Tata", was arrested and imprisoned, but released after a few days when it became apparent she had no knowledge of her mother's whereabouts.
 With no money or food, "Tata" made her way to her uncle's apartment, and so was fortuitously re-united with her mother.